pknell/cloud-formation-daily-test/blog.md

-# Infrastructure Automated Testing
+# AWS Infrastructure Automated Testing

-When it comes to Amazon Web Services (AWS), most infrastructure scripting is done using either CloudFormation (CF), which is an AWS service, or Terraform (an open-source tool).
-These tools allow for the creation of template files that represent the configuration of your cloud environment thereby allowing you to easily create additional similar environments for purposes such as testing, quality assurance, and disaster recovery.
-Since the template itself is code, it should be tested periodically to ensure that it still works so you can have confidence in the functionality of the template itself.
-For example, a template developed during an initial development phase might not be needed again until months later when a second phase begins.
-A simple daily test of the template will allow your team to be notified if the template happens to break (perhaps due to updates of dependent services/packages).
+When it comes to Amazon Web Services (AWS), most infrastructure scripting is done using either [CloudFormation (CF)](https://aws.amazon.com/cloudformation), which is an AWS service, or [Terraform](https://www.terraform.io/) (an open-source tool).
+These tools allow you to represent all the resources in your cloud environment using template files, thereby allowing you to easily create additional similar environments for purposes such as development, testing, and quality assurance.
+These extra test environments are not necessarily always needed--sometimes they're only needed during daytime hours, or sometimes only during certain project phases.
+By testing your templates periodically (such as each weekday), you'll have confidence that they work and are being properly maintained.
+Furthermore, if you have a test environment that only needs to run during the day, and not at night (for cost savings), you can test your template each morning and test the tear-down each night.
+But how can you automate this?
+Answer: Lambda + CloudWatch Scheduled Events.

 This blog works through setting up this kind of daily test.
-For the sake of an example, we are using the "Docker for AWS Community Edition" template as the environment that the test stands-up and then tears-down, but the idea is that you would use your project's template instead.
+For the sake of an example, we are using the [Docker for AWS Community Edition](https://docs.docker.com/docker-for-aws/#quickstart) as the CF template that's being tested, but the idea is that you would use your own project's template instead.
+We're also using a Terraform template in order to set up the test and give it an automated daily schedule.
+However, instead of Terraform, you could accomplish the same result using CloudFormation or manually using the AWS console.
-The image below depicts the entire setup, and we'll walk through a Terraform script that creates this setup.
+The image below depicts the entire setup, and we'll walk through how to run and understand the Terraform template that sets everything up.
 All you will need is an AWS account and a local installation of Terraform.

 ![Overview Diagram](https://github.com/pknell/cloud-formation-daily-test/blob/master/diagram.png)